-Changing passwords of 1C infobase users was a bit complicated.
+Changing passwords of 1C infobase users was a bit complicated before.
 Administrators had to manually change the password of users who forgot their credentials.
 When shifting to remote work, we conducted a survey on Wonderland and on the partner forum.
-Users and partners expressed their wishes to make the process of changing passwords more convenient.
+Our users and partners expressed their wishes to improve the process of changing passwords.
 As a result, we have added a new password recovery procedure for users of file and server infobases.

 Authentication form changes

-Now you can add "Forgot your password?" and "Need help" buttons to authentication forms of thin, thick, and web clients by configuring the display in the infobase parameters.
+Now you can add the "Forgot your password?" and the "Need help" buttons to authentication forms of thin, thick, and web clients by configuring the display in the infobase parameters.

 Password recovery process

 When you click the "Forgot your password?" button, one of three actions is performed:

 - Sending an email with a password recovery code from the standard 1C service.

 - Sending an email with a password recovery code from any SMTP server whose address is configured by the administrator.

 The first option will allow the administrator or partner to customize any password recovery behavior.
 In this case, when you click the "Forgot your password?" button, the browser page opens, which is specified in the infobase settings.

 The standard 1C service option makes it possible to start the password recovery mechanism very easily.
 In this case, an email input form is shown to the user.